In memory and honor of one very special cat. How Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki

 May 4, 2004

-I testify to the Sunset Commission in Austin, Texas, regarding my unsatisfactory experience with the complaint review process at the TSBVME, and make recommendations for improving the process, including the following: the addition of a second board member and a public member on the Enforcement Committee; the committee should be able to determine violations of a nonmedical nature; and that disciplinary records be made more easily available to the public.
+I testify to the Sunset Commission in Austin, Texas, regarding my unsatisfactory experience with the complaint review process at the TBVME, and make recommendations for improving the process, including the following: the addition of a second board member and a public member on the Enforcement Committee; the committee should be able to determine violations of a nonmedical nature; and that disciplinary records be made more easily available to the public.

 2004